Fork me on GitHub

 3. Register bindex.json

-If registration is requested, the Act checks that bindex.json exists and then registers it.
-After registration, it reports the record identifier and a status message.
+If bindex.json exists after generation and validation, the sub-act registers it.
+After registration, it reports the returned Bindex ID and a status message.
+If the file is not found, registration is skipped.

 Registration makes the library available for semantic search and future automated assembly workflows.